Svalbard discography

 The British post-hardcore band Svalbard released four studio albums, one compilation album, six extended plays (EPs), twelve singles and fourteen music videos.
-The band were formed in Bristol in 2011 by co-lead vocalists and guitarists Serena Cherry and Liam Phelan with drummer Mark Lilley, and have been joined by bassist Matt Francis since 2020.
+The band were formed in Bristol in 2011 by co-lead vocalists and guitarists Serena Cherry and Liam Phelan with drummer Mark Lilley, and joined by bassist Matt Francis since 2020.
 Svalbard self-released their eponymous debut in May 2012, followed by the Gone Tomorrow EP in February 2013.
 Their third extended play, Flightless Birds, was released in October of that year through Tangled Talk Records.
 Svalbard developed a relationship with fellow post-hardcore band Pariso after touring together in 2013, leading to the release of a split EP in 2014 and their signing to Holy Roar Records, owned by Pariso guitarist Alex Fitzpatrick, in January 2015.
 The following month, Holy Roar released Discography 2012–2014, compiling all of the band's recorded output up to that point.

 Svalbard released their first and second studio albums, One Day All This Will End (2015) and It's Hard to Have Hope (2018), through Holy Roar.
 In September 2020, after Fitzpatrick was accused of sexual misconduct, Svalbard split from the label and signed to Church Road Records a week prior to the release of their third album When I Die, Will I Get Better?
 The album brought Svalbard to the attention of Nuclear Blast Records, who signed the band in June 2022 and reissued their back catalogue.
 Svalbard's fourth and final album, The Weight of the Mask (2023), was their only release to chart in the United Kingdom.
 The band's final single, "If We Could Still Be Saved", was released in November 2025.